Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/data.md

 Defines a new lost page
 ```

-- `void beneathNetherFertilizer(Ingredient ingredient, Float death, Float destruction, Float decay, Float sorrow, Float flame)`
+- `void firmalifeGreenhouseType(BlockIngredient ingredient, int tier)`

   Parameters:
-  - ingredient: Ingredient- The ingredient for the nether fertilizer
+  - ingredient: BlockIngredient- The blocks that make up the greenhouse type
-  - death: Float- The death value of the fertilizer, may be null, defaults to 0
-  - destruction: Float- The destruction value of the fertilizer, may be null, defaults to 0
-  - decay: Float- The decay value of the fertilizer, may be null, defaults to 0
-  - sorrow: Float- The sorrow value of the fertilizer, may be null, defaults to 0
-  - flame: Float- The flame value of the fertilizer, may be null, defaults to 0
+  - tier: int- The tier of the greenhouse

 ```
-Defines a new nether fertilizer
+Defines a new greenhouse type
 ```

-- `void beneathNetherFertilizer(Ingredient ingredient, Float death, Float destruction, Float decay, Float sorrow, Float flame, ResourceLocation name)`
+- `void firmalifeGreenhouseType(BlockIngredient ingredient, int tier, ResourceLocation name)`

   Parameters:
-  - ingredient: Ingredient- The ingredient for the nether fertilizer
+  - ingredient: BlockIngredient- The blocks that make up the greenhouse type
-  - death: Float- The death value of the fertilizer, may be null, defaults to 0
-  - destruction: Float- The destruction value of the fertilizer, may be null, defaults to 0
-  - decay: Float- The decay value of the fertilizer, may be null, defaults to 0
-  - sorrow: Float- The sorrow value of the fertilizer, may be null, defaults to 0
-  - flame: Float- The flame value of the fertilizer, may be null, defaults to 0
+  - tier: int- The tier of the greenhouse
-  - name: ResourceLocation- The name of the nether fertilizer
+  - name: ResourceLocation- The name of the greenhouse type

 ```
-Defines a new nether fertilizer
+Defines a new greenhouse type
 ```

 - `void firmalifePlantable(Ingredient ingredient, PlanterType planterType, Integer tier, Integer stages, Float extraSeedChance, ItemStack seed, ItemStack crop, NutrientType nutrient, String[] textures, String special, ResourceLocation name)`